Current as of: March 13, 2025 - 21:21

 The accommodations typically used are on the day-to-day itinerary.
 However, below are a few of the notable places we stay on this trip.

-This three-star property is in the cosmopolitan neighbourhood of Chittaranjan Park in South Delhi, providing easy access to the bustling business districts and cultural hotspots.
+This three-star property is in the cosmopolitan neighbourhood of Chittaranjan Park in South Delhi, providing easy access to the bustling business districts and cultural hotspots with the metro station close by.

 Experience an icon of travel: the Indian sleeper train!
 Our journey takes us from Agra to Varanasi, skipping the long drive, while also allowing us to interact with the local people and sample the snacks often sold on board.
 The accommodation is basic: we normally stay in two-tier sleepers, the compartments sectioned off from the aisle by privacy curtains.
 Seats are allocated at the time the tickets are issued, so the whole group isn’t always together; however, our tour leader is an expert at making the journey as hassle-free as possible and will regularly check in with you.